g2entgroup/creative-docs/meetings.md

 Rundown:

--What we've worked on?
+*What we've worked on?

--What are we working on next?
+*What are we working on next?

--Any important developments or opprtunities?
+*Any important developments or opprtunities?

 Comments: